jmacneal/intermine-nlp/README.md

 environment probably supports something more automated.
 In Emacs using Cider, I can run `M-x cider-test-run-project-tests` (`C-c C-t p`) to run all tests in all test namespaces, or `M-x cider-test-run-ns-tests` (`C-c C-t n`) to run all tests in the current test namespace.

+## Future Work
+Ranked in ascending order of difficulty

+* Parse sorting ("..., sort by length ascending.")
+* Multi-word fuzzy matching of raw input, such as "primary IDs"->"primaryIdentifier" (consider clojure.math.combinatorics)
+* Further improvement of grammar (resources/grammar.bnf) and query/parse functionality, manually covering more constructions and schema-dependant special cases
+* Collect more human translation data, incorporating it more efficiently/automatically in tests
+* NLP grammatical parsing (treebank?) as fallback mode
+* Incorporate statistical, modern NLP algorithms; requires much more training data